A standard episode concept. Our main character who has new super powers has to cope with his newfound ability, learn to control it

 - The Global Guardians PBEM Universe used the Hero System rules regarding Experience Points, thus allowing characters to purchase new powers.
 Restrictions were put into place, however, that only allowed New Super Powers that made sense when compared to the character's base concepts.
 Several storylines involved the player figuring out how to use these new powers.

-- A large part of the Freelancer plot was the Freelancer Agents learning to use their armor abilities and AI.
+- A large part of the Freelancer plot in Red vs. Blue was the Freelancer Agents learning to use their armor abilities and AI.